Article 231 of the Treaty of Versailles: German interpretation

 Foreign Minister Count Ulrich von Brockdorff-Rantzau headed the 180-strong German peace delegation.
 They departed Berlin on 18 April 1919, anticipating that the peace talks would soon start and that they and the Allied Powers would negotiate a settlement.
 Earlier, in February of that year, Brockdorff-Rantzau had informed the Weimar National Assembly that Germany would have to pay reparations for the devastation caused by the war, but would not pay for actual war costs.
 The German government had also taken the position that it would be "inadvisable ... to elevate the question of war guilt".
 On 5 May, Brockdorff-Rantzau was informed that there would be no negotiations.
 Once the German delegation received the conditions of peace they would have fifteen days to reply.
 Following the drafting of the treaty, on 7 May the German and Allied delegations met and the Treaty of Versailles was handed off to be translated and for a response to be issued.
 At this meeting Brockdorff-Rantzau stated that "We know the intensity of the hatred which meets us, and we have heard the victors' passionate demand that as the vanquished we shall be made to pay, and as the guilty we shall be punished".
 However, he proceeded to deny that Germany was solely responsible for the war.
 Following the meeting, the German delegation retired to translate the 80,000 word document.
 As soon as the delegation realized the terms of peace, they agreed that they could not accept it without revision.
 They then proceeded to send their Allied counterparts, message after message attacking each part of the treaty.
 On 18 June, having disregarded the repeated explicit decisions of the government, Brockdorff-Rantzau declared that Article 231 would have Germany accept full responsibility for the war by force.
 Max Weber, an advisor with the German delegation, agreed with Brockdorff-Rantzau, also challenging the Allies over the issue of war guilt.
 He preferred to reject the treaty than submit to what he called a "rotten peace".

 On 16 June, the Allied Powers demanded that Germany unconditionally sign the treaty within seven days or face the resumption of hostilities.
 The German government was divided on whether to sign or reject the peace treaty.
-On 19 June, Chancellor Philipp Scheidemann resigned rather than sign the treaty and was followed by Brockdorff-Rantzau and other members of the government, leaving Germany without a cabinet or peace delegation.
+On 20 June, Chancellor Philipp Scheidemann resigned rather than sign the treaty and was followed by Brockdorff-Rantzau and other members of the government.
 After being advised by Field Marshal Paul von Hindenburg that Germany was in no condition to resume the war, President Friedrich Ebert and the new Chancellor, Gustav Bauer, recommended that the Weimar National Assembly ratify the treaty.
 The Assembly did so by a large majority, and Clemenceau was informed nineteen minutes before the deadline expired.
-Germany unconditionally signed the peace treaty on 22 June.
+Germany unconditionally signed the peace treaty on 28 June.